sufali10/sufali10/README.md

 ### Interests
 - Solving Mathematical puzzles and problems
-- Keeping up with research in Complex Systems Modelling
+- Keeping up with research in Complex Systems Modelling And Machine Learning
-- Keeping up with research in Machine Learning

 ### Projects and Repositories
 - **Project Euler Solutions**: Documenting and solving problems from Project Euler.